 Kitchen/Dining-room with electric cooker, electric Aga, microwave, fridge and dishwasher

 Sitting-room with TV/DVD player and open fire

-Bedroom 1 with double bed (4'6") and en suite Bathroom with bath, fitted shower, WC and wash-basin
+Bedroom 1 with king-size double bed (5') and en suite Bathroom with bath, fitted shower, WC and wash-basin

 Utility-room with freezer, washing machine, WC and wash-basin

 4 steep steps to Bedroom 2 with twin beds (3') and en suite Shower-room with shower, WC and wash-basin

 The Aga is available upon request.
 There is a large pond in the garden, please supervise children at all times. *A cot is not provided, bring your own travel cot.

 - Regret no pets